cbinding/rematch2/ATRIUM_T4_1_2_IE.md

 The `periodo_ruler` component is configured with a valid identifier of an authority in the [Perio.do](https://perio.do/) canonical dataset e.g "p0kh9ds" - [Historic England periods authority](http://n2t.net/ark:/99152/p0kh9ds)

-The vocabulary_ruler components are configured using the following parameters:
+The vocabulary_ruler components are each configured using the following parameters:
 * `default_label` (string, default="UNKNOWN") - entity type to be assigned to matching text spans.
 * `lemmatize` (boolean, default=True)   - apply lemmatization for more flexible term matching.
 Note: In the case of multi-word phrases, only the last word in the phrase will be lemmatized.
 * `min_lemm_length` (integer, default=4) - minimum character length of terms to be lemmatized